Last modified: September 20, 2024

 Conceptual Overview

-1. Build a Max Heap: The first step is to transform the list into a max heap (a complete binary tree where each node is greater than or equal to its children).
-This is usually done using a bottom-up approach.
+1. The first step is to build a max heap, which involves transforming the list into a max heap (a complete binary tree where each node is greater than or equal to its children).
+This is typically achieved using a bottom-up approach to ensure the heap property is satisfied.

-2. Sorting: The maximum element of the heap (the root) is the largest element of the unsorted array.
-We swap this element with the last element of the unsorted part, shrinking the heap size by one and increasing the size of the sorted section.
-After the swap, we transform the unsorted section back into a max heap.
-This process repeats until the heap size is reduced to one.
+2. During sorting, the maximum element (the root of the heap) is swapped with the last element of the unsorted portion of the array, placing the largest element in its final position.
+The heap size is then reduced by one, and the unsorted portion is restructured into a max heap.
+This process continues until the heap size is reduced to one, completing the sort.

 Steps